 The Company accounts for a contract as a lease when it has the right to control the asset for a period of time while obtaining substantially all of the assets' economic benefits.
 The Company determines the initial classification and measurement of its operating right-of-use assets and operating lease liabilities at the lease commencement date, and thereafter if modified.
 The lease term includes any renewal options that the Company is reasonably assured to exercise.
 The Company's policy is to not record leases with an original term of twelve months or less on its consolidated balance sheets.
-The Company's only existing lease is for office space.
+The Company's only existing leases are for office and laboratory space.